 If you are a graduate student at Polytechnique Montréal, your advisor probably has already supervised other students.
 You can simply search for their theses and/or dissertations and have access to their references.
 These may be useful as well!

-To find theses and dissertations supervised by a specific professor at Polytechnique Montréal, use the advanced search function of the PolyPublie digital repository or search in the Polytechnique Scientific Publications.
+To find theses and dissertations supervised by a specific professor at Polytechnique Montréal, use the advanced search function of the PolyPublie digital repository or search in the Directory of Scientific and Technical Publications.

 An encyclopedia article or a book chapter may also constitute a literature review.
 You can find handbooks, specialized encyclopedias, and recommended general works for the many fields of engineering in the Resources by Subject guides.